top of page

 Why Vestibular and Proprioception Are Not Enough

-Parents are often told that balance comes from the vestibular system or proprioception.
-These systems are important—but they are not sufficient on their own for walking safely in a changing environment.
+Many parents are told that balance comes from the vestibular system or proprioception.
+While these systems are important, they are not enough on their own for walking safely in a changing environment.

-We see this clearly in how blind children try to move:
+We can see this clearly in how blind children navigate their surroundings:

-• Cruising furniture well past the typical developmental age (touch sense)
+• They cruise furniture well past the typical developmental age (again, relying on touch).

 Touch Is the Missing Piece

-This is where the Safe Toddles Belt Cane Balance Advantage changes what’s possible.
+This is where the Safe Toddles Belt Cane Balance Advantage changes the game.

 The Belt Cane allows a blind child to “take the couch with them.”
-It gives them a mobile, extended source of touch feedback, the equivalent of a third leg, that moves with their body throughout the day.
+It provides a mobile, extended source of touch feedback—like a third leg—that moves with their body throughout the day.

-Instead of needing to stay near walls, furniture, or adult hands, the child carries reliable balance feedback everywhere they go.
+Instead of needing to stay near walls, furniture, or adult hands, the child can carry reliable balance feedback wherever they go.

 How the Belt Cane Creates Balance Through Touch

-The Belt Cane provides enhanced touch feedback in a rectangular shape in front of the child’s body.
-This shape allows the child to continuously inspect the space ahead through touch—creating a stable, predictable path forward.
+The Belt Cane offers enhanced touch feedback in a rectangular shape in front of the child’s body.
+This design allows the child to continuously inspect the space ahead through touch, creating a stable and predictable path forward.

 As the child moves:

-This constant feedback allows the child to stay upright, oriented, and confident—without relying on vision or adult physical guidance.
-Adults can let go and start to play chase and other fun early childhood movement games.
+This constant feedback enables the child to stay upright, oriented, and confident—without relying on vision or adult physical guidance.
+Adults can let go and start playing chase or engaging in other fun early childhood movement games.

-4-year-old girl wearing a belt cane walks across the carpet in her home with smile on her face, right hand in the air, left arm by her side, right knee bent and foot off the ground, pony tail waving far to the right side.
+4-year-old girl wearing a belt cane walks across the carpet in her home with a smile on her face, right hand in the air, left arm by her side, right knee bent and foot off the ground, ponytail waving far to the right side.

 Why This Is a Balance Advantage

 Sighted children use vision for balance during play, exploration, and social movement.
-Blind children have an equivalent advantage through enhanced and extended touch.
+Blind children gain an equivalent advantage through enhanced and extended touch.

-The Belt Cane Balance Advantage gives blind toddlers and preschoolers:
+The Belt Cane Balance Advantage provides blind toddlers and preschoolers with:

 The Belt Cane is a walking solution designed for real life.